S-Temple/637Assignment4/seng637-a4-team_6.md

 > return -(this.lower / 2.0 + this.upper / 2.0 + 1);
 >
 > The wrong value will be returned and caught by the Junit test killing the Mutation.
-> - Most of the rest of the tests follow a simlar pattern causeing return value to be incorrect; except for the postix operation mutations(Mutations 40, 41, 42, 43):
+> - Most of the rest of the tests follow a similar pattern causing return value to be incorrect; except for the postfix operation mutations(Mutations 40, 41, 42, 43):
 >
 > This is because the postfix operator doesn't change the upper and lower values until after the upper and lower values are used in the math expression.
 The return value is unaffected so all tests pass.
 >